-John William and Alfred Clarence Anglin were born into a family of 13 children in Donalsonville, Georgia.
-Their parents, George Robert and Rachael Van Miller Anglin, were seasonal farmworkers.
-In the early 1940s, the family moved to Ruskin, Florida, 20 miles south of Tampa, where the truck farms and tomato fields provided a more reliable source of income.
+John and Clarence Anglin were born into a family of 13 children in Donalsonville, Georgia.
+Their parents, George Robert and Rachael Van Miller Anglin were seasonal farmworkers.
+In the early 1940s, the family moved to Ruskin, Florida, 20 miles south of Tampa, where the truck farms and tomato fields provided a more reliable income source.
 Still, every June, they would move north as far as Michigan to pick cherries.
 Clarence and John were reportedly inseparable as youngsters.

 Also involved was a fourth conspirator who didn’t make it out that day.
 His name was Allen Clayton West.
-After having been convicted of car theft in 1955, he was sent to the Atlanta Penitentiary, and then to the Florida State Prison.
+After being convicted of car theft in 1955, he was sent to the Atlanta Penitentiary and then to the Florida State Prison.
 After an unsuccessful escape attempt in Florida, he was transferred to Alcatraz in 1957.
-On the eventful day of the escape, West was unable to finish removing the ventilator grill in his cell in time and was left behind.
+On the eventful day of the escape, West could not finish removing the ventilator grill in his cell in time and was left behind.

 The agents discovered that the group had begun laying plans the previous December when one of them came across some old saw blades.
 Using crude tools — including a homemade drill made from the motor of a broken vacuum cleaner — the conspirators each loosened the air vents at the back of their cells by painstakingly drilling closely spaced holes around the cover so the entire section of the wall could be removed.
 Once through, they hid the holes with whatever they could — a suitcase, a piece of cardboard, etc.

 On the evening of June 11th, they were ready to go.
 Allen West, though, did not have his ventilator grill completely removed and was left behind.
 The three others got into the corridor, gathered their gear, climbed up and out through the ventilator, and got on to the prison roof.
-Then, they shimmied down the bakery smokestack at the rear of the cell house, climbed over the fence, and snuck to the northeast shore of the island and launched their raft.
+They then shimmied down the bakery smokestack at the rear of the cell house, climbed over the fence, snuck to the northeast shore of the island, and launched their raft.